 “His experience has made him a rare combination of teacher, scholar, and executive,” wrote former Scripps College president Mark Curtis of his successor in 1976.
 Kenneth Rhodes, chairman of the Board of Trustees at the time, agreed: “He is a person of warmth and sensitivity and one who, in my opinion, will provide the College with a strong and effective leadership.”

-Mali Davidson, former editor of the Scripps College Bulletin, said in 1989 that his trademark warmth and sensitivity likened him to the “people’s president.”
+Mali Davidson, former editor of the Scripps College Bulletin, said in 1989 that Chandler’s trademark warmth and sensitivity made him a true “people’s president.”

-Chandler took office in 1976 at a time when both higher education and Scripps College faced a tenuous future; declining enrollment, budget deficits, deteriorating infrastructure, and disenfranchised alumnae had made the College campus less a community than we realize today.
-His task?
-Restore Scripps College to health, both financially and institutionally.
+Chandler took office in 1976, a time when both higher education and Scripps College faced a tenuous future; declining enrollment, budget deficits, deteriorating infrastructure, and disenfranchised alumnae had made the College campus less of a community than the one we know today.
+Chandler understood that his task was to restore Scripps College to health, both financially and institutionally.

 A series of initiatives brought about this radical transformation by the end of Chandler’s term.
-Conservative fiscal policy brought the College out of debt and revitalized campus grounds, while reconnecting with alumnae allowed greater insight into institutional planning and a beautification of the residence halls.
+Conservative fiscal policy brought the College out of debt and revitalized campus grounds, while a renewed emphasis on alumnae engagement led to greater insight into institutional planning and beautification of the residence halls.

-“Alumnae participation,” he said, “brought about a new awareness, a rebirth of sense of loyalty and a wish to support the College.”
+“Alumnae participation,” he said, “brought about a new awareness, a rebirth of a sense of loyalty, and a wish to support the College.”

-Previously the president of Salem College and Academy, a women’s institution in Winston-Salem, North Carolina, Chandle focused much of his career on women’s education and the humanities.
-Born in San Francisco, he received his bachelor’s in English from UCLA, with advanced degrees in Religion and Literature from University of Chicago.
+Previously the president of Salem College and Academy, a women’s institution in Winston-Salem, North Carolina, Chandler focused much of his career on women’s education and the humanities.
+Born in San Francisco, he received his bachelor’s in English from UCLA and earned a PhD in religion and literature from the University of Chicago.
 He is also an ordained minister in the Episcopal Church.